Novimatrem/pain/README.md

 3: and then go line-by-line through https://gitlab.com/Novimatrem/personal-autosetup-linux-ubuntu/-/blob/master/personal-autosetup-linux-ubuntu-script-run.sh inheriting all you can do on Windows,

+4. and then go line-by-line through https://gitlab.com/Novimatrem/fedora-linux-personal-autosetup inheriting all you can do on Windows,

 and then you should be relatively setup.

 Ensure you apply a theme that's not one of those awful horrible "modern design" flat theme things, in all aspects you're allowed to customize.